davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

 - Before going any further, create a new `enum` class called `Suit`, which defines `CLUB`, `SPADE`, `HEART`, `DIAMOND`.
 Now ensure that your `Card`'s `suit` field is of a `Suit` data type.

-- Back in `Card`,

-- you need to implement two constructors:
+- Back in the `Card` class,  you need to implement two constructors:

   - A default constructor that randomly generates a suit and face value.
 For the face value, you simply need to generate an integer between 1 and 13 (both inclusive).
 What do you do to generate a random suit?